Can You Hear Me Now? A Benchmark for Long-Range Graph Propagation: Experiments

-We provide a visual depiction of charge prediction accuracy on a non-trivial molecule from the test set in \Cref{fig:gcnvscps}: the figure compares prediction errors between {A-DGN} (a) and GCN (b).
-Atoms are colored by log-error: green = low, orange = high. {A-DGN} shows consistently lower errors, especially at peripheral atoms, highlighting its ability to capture long-range interactions, while GCN accumulates errors at structurally distant or chemically sensitive sites.
-This comparison illustrates the benefit of non-dissipative architectures for long-range information propagation on complex graphs and chemical structures.
+We provide a visual depiction of charge prediction accuracy on a non-trivial molecule from the test set in \Cref{fig:gcnvscps}: the figure compares prediction errors between GPS and GCN.
+GPS shows consistently lower errors, especially at peripheral atoms, highlighting its ability to capture long-range interactions, while GCN accumulates errors at structurally distant or chemically sensitive sites.
+This comparison illustrates the benefit of long-range information propagation on complex graphs and chemical structures.

-Lastly, we note that although energies and partial charges errors are small in absolute magnitude across baselines, even subtle deviations (as stated in \citet{chem1}), on the order of $10^{-4} \, e$ to $10^{-6} \, e$, can lead to significant downstream effects in molecular modeling and reproducibility of results.
-Therefore, predictive models must target this level of granularity to produce chemically meaningful outputs.
+Lastly, we note that although the energies and partial charges errors are small in absolute magnitude across baselines, even subtle deviations (as stated in \citet{chem1}), on the order of $10^{-4} \, e$ to $10^{-6} \, e$, can lead to significant downstream effects in molecular modeling and reproducibility of results.
+Therefore, predictive models must target this level of granularity to produce chemically meaningful output.

 \textbf{Additional Experiments and Analysis.} We provide further results and a detailed evaluation of baseline performance in Appendix~\ref{app:additional_experiments}.
 Specifically, we investigate how the radius of the explored neighborhood affects each method {(Appendix~\ref{app:Layer-wise Performance Analysis})} and how model performance varies across graphs with different diameters {(Appendix~\ref{app:Performance Across Graph Diameters})}.
 Our results consistently indicate that deeper networks outperform shallower ones, confirming the long-range nature of these benchmarks.
 Moreover, in Appendix~\ref{app:Impact of readout layer depth} we examine the impact of the readout depth and show that the final performance appears to be independent of this design choice.
 In Appendix~\ref{app:Performance across different graph topologies}, we further analyze model performance across different graph topologies in \echos{}.
 The results indicate that, although absolute performance varies slightly with the underlying graph structure, the relative ranking of the models remains consistent, reinforcing the robustness of our findings.
 In Appendix~\ref{app:attention_patterns}, we also visualize GPS’s attention patterns, highlighting the importance of connecting distant nodes to facilitate information flow and improve performance.
 Together, these analyses reinforce the importance of long-range information propagation in the \echo{} benchmark.
 Finally, Appendix~\ref{app:runtimes} reports runtime measurements, illustrating a key trade-off between accuracy and efficiency: transformer-based models like GPS achieve strong performance but are computationally demanding, whereas models such as A-DGN provide a more balanced alternative.